Pittsburgh vs. Clemson NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Clemson and its opponents have combined to score more than 48 points in two games this season.

-- The combined points per game average of the two teams, 68.8, is 20.8 points more than Saturday's over/under.
+- Saturday's over/under is 20.8 points lower than the two team's combined 68.8 points per game average.

-- This contest's total is 15.5 points more than the 32.5 these two squads combine to allow per game this season.
+- This contest's over/under is 15.5 points above the 32.5 these two squads combine to allow per game this season.

-- Panthers games this season feature an average total of 56.2 points, a number 8.2 points higher than Saturday's over/under.

-- The 48-point total for this game is 1.6 points below the 49.6 points per game average total in Tigers games this season.
+- The 49.6 PPG average total in Tigers games this season is 1.6 points more than this game's over/under.

 Pittsburgh Stats and Trends

-- In Pittsburgh's six games this season, it has five wins against the spread.

-- The Panthers are 5-1 ATS when favored by 3 points or more this season.
+- This season, the Panthers have an ATS record of 5-1 in their six games as a favorite of 3 points or more.

-- Pittsburgh's games this year have eclipsed the over/under five times in six opportunities (83.3%).
+- Pittsburgh's games this year have gone over the total in five out of six opportunities (83.3%).

 - The Panthers rack up 213.8 more yards per game (530.3) than the Tigers give up per matchup (316.5).

-- Pittsburgh is 5-1 against the spread and 5-1 overall when the team picks up more than 316.5 yards.
+- Pittsburgh is 5-1 against the spread and 5-1 overall when the team totals over 316.5 yards.

 - This year, the Panthers have five turnovers, three fewer than the Tigers have takeaways (8).